-Many MySQL apps implement a NoSQL caching and load balancing solution like Redis, which is built into MongoDB as core functionality.
+Many MySQL apps implement a NoSQL caching and load balancing solution such as Redis, which is built into MongoDB as core functionality.

-Although MariaDB and other MySQL solutions now allow for elastic scalability with horizontal sharding, it is still considered more technically complex and resource-intensive than the use of JSON and a document-based framework like MongoDB.
+Although MariaDB and other MySQL solutions now allow for elastic scalability with horizontal sharding, it is still considered more technically complex and resource-intensive than the use of JSON and a document-based framework such as MongoDB.

 Can I Host MongoDB for Free?

-The largest cloud hosting companies (Google, AWS, and Azure) all have free tiers designed for developers who need access to technology to build their applications.
+The largest cloud hosting companies (Google, AWS, and Azure) all have a free tier designed for developers who need access to technology to build their applications.